Entity Type Management¶

 Custom Function¶

-Click the icon on the right side of a single entity row to enter the "Manage Correlation Views" page.
-The page is divided into two areas: Built-in Correlation Views and Custom Correlation Views.
+Click the icon on the right side of an entity row to enter the "Manage Associated Views" page.
+The page is divided into two areas: Built-in Associated Views and Custom Associated Views.

-After disabling, the view will no longer be displayed on the Entity Details page.
+Once disabled, the view will no longer be displayed on the Entity Details Page.

-Supports custom configuration of correlation views according to a specified format.
+Supports custom configuration of associated views according to the specified format.

 After configuration, all entities of this type will display the corresponding tab on the details page, facilitating quick drill-down analysis.